Jupitarian/Claude-Skills-for-PMs/README.md

 # Claude Skills for PMs

-A collection of Claude Code skills for reasearching.
-Copied from Carl Velloti's work.
+A collection of Claude Code skills for PMs.

 These are slash commands that run inside Claude Code to help PMs move faster on research, interviews, pitches, and more.